Japanese beetle, Popillia japonica

 Quick Facts

 - All beetles belong to the insect order Coleoptera, which is the most diverse insect order with over 350,000 described species.
-There are 30,000 species of beetle in the United States alone; however, only a small fraction are pests.
+There are 30,000 species of beetle in the United States alone, though only a small fraction are pests.

 White grubs (larvae) of the Japanese beetle.
 Image credit: David Shetlar, Ohio State University